awsdocs/amazon-rds-user-guide/doc_source/USER_ShareSnapshot.md

 # Sharing a DB Snapshot or DB Cluster Snapshot<a name="USER_ShareSnapshot"></a>

-Using Amazon RDS, you can share a manual DB snapshot or DB cluster snapshot\.
-Sharing snapshots works as described following\.
+Using Amazon RDS, you can share a manual DB snapshot or DB cluster snapshot in the following ways:

 + Sharing a manual DB snapshot or DB cluster snapshot, whether encrypted or unencrypted, enables authorized AWS accounts to copy the snapshot\.